solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/dex/_index.md

 helm install dex --namespace gloo-system stable/dex -f dex-values.yaml
 ```

-#### Make the client secret accessible to Gloo
+#### Make the client secret accessible to Gloo Edge
-To be able to act as our OIDC client, Gloo needs to have access to the **client secret** we defined in the Dex configuration,
+To be able to act as our OIDC client, Gloo Edge needs to have access to the **client secret** we defined in the Dex configuration,
 so that it can use it to identify itself with the Dex authorization server.
-Gloo expects the client secret to be stored
+Gloo Edge expects the client secret to be stored
 in a specific format inside of a Kubernetes `Secret`.

 Let's create the secret and name it `oauth`: